logseq/docs/pages/tutorial.md

 some changes on the right sidebar, those referenced blocks will be changed too!
 ### ((5f713e91-8a3c-4b04-a33a-c39482428e2d)) : This is a block reference.
 ### ((5f713ea8-8cba-403d-ac00-9964b1ec7190)) : This is another block reference.
-## 3. I don't want to just reference the block title, how about embedding the whole block with it's children?
+## 3. I don't want to reference the block title, how about embedding the whole block with its children?
 ### {{{embed ((5f713e91-8a3c-4b04-a33a-c39482428e2d)) }}}
 ## 4. What if I want to embed the whole page?
 Here you go:
 ### {{{embed [[How to take dummy notes?]] }}}